 - Order “ready-to-click-it-yourself” custom oligonucleotides

-We can provide you with alkyne-modified oligonucleotides to be labeled at your end by “clicking” the desired “Azide-modification”.
+We can provide you with alkyne-modified oligonucleotides to be labelled at your end by “clicking” the desired “Azide-modification”.
 Click here for our full list of Click-modifications.

 There are 2 ways to introduce Alkyne groups to the 5´end of the oligo: